vishal-vaghasiya/interview-questions-ios/Swift.md

 - NSFileProtectionCompleteUntilFirstUserAuthentication
 - NSFileProtectionNone

-These control when files are accessible.
+These controls determine when files are accessible.

 ### Example:
 ```swift